 Karma explained and investigated

-In this, the third part of our Occult Mysteries Study Course, we examine the vexed question of Karma, in order to discover what it is and what it is not.
+In this, the third part of our occult studies course, we examine the vexed question of Karma, in order to discover what it is and what it is not.

 Then there are some really weird Eastern sects who believe that if you cut a chicken's head off or slaughter an ox—both of which practices are authorised in the Bible—you will be reborn as a chicken or an ox in your next life and suffer the same fate.
 We do hope this is not true!
 Not that we have ever personally slaughtered any animals, for we think too much of them to wish to do so, but we might have done something equally dreadful.
 We should definitely not wish to come back like the moths we sprayed with insecticide only last week, and experience the same unpleasantness ourselves.
 But perhaps because the moths were destroying our clothes it may have been Karma stepping in, in the shape of US, with an aerosol, so all is well, we hope.

 Personally we think that people worry too much about Karma, so that to many it has become a bugbear that invades all their thinking and interferes with their actions, creating a fear and guilt complex.
 To others Karma appears to be such a complicated mass of obscure, unexplainable and hidden laws that they give up all attempts to understand what it might really be.

 The orthodox doctrine of Karma: 'cause and effect'